The Fall River Cult Murders, 1979-80

 Detectives from the Fall River Major Crimes Division would remain in contact with Karen Marsden in the weeks that followed, hoping to learn more about 'The Fall River Cult' – as this motley group of pimp and prostitute practitioners of the black arts came to be known.

-.11 In a narrative that mirrored the Manson Family cult, she claimed that Drew organized his prostitution ring as a Satanic coven that he ruled with an iron fist.
+“I’m a good person,” Marsden sobbed, “I believe in God.”
+Fearing for her life, she referred to Carl Drew as “The Devil” and told police of the consequences she expected for her betrayal.11 In a narrative that mirrored the Manson Family cult, she claimed that Drew organized his prostitution ring as a Satanic coven that he ruled with an iron fist.
 “Satan will take his toll,” he would threaten the girls.12 For the more Christian-fearful, like Marsden, this meant not only a violent death.
 She also believed that her soul would be sacrificed and cast into the flaming pits of Hell for eternity.

 Accompanied by Carol Fletcher, another young area prostitute with ties to the cult, Marsden took police to the nearby Freetown State Forest.
 It was here that the girls claimed that the cult held their nocturnal gatherings.
 As they passed by an algae-covered pool of water (an old, disused public works project) Marsden cowered in fear.
-This is where she was told that Carl Drew would dump her body
+This is where she was told that Carl Drew would dump her body – after “injecting battery acid into her veins” and “offering her soul to Satan” – if she talked to the police.13

 When it came to threats of violence the feared pimp seemed to excel in morbid creativity.
 Another girl who worked for Drew named Cookie (aka Mildred Jukes) later told police of his planned retribution against a woman who had gotten her arrested for prostitution.
-“He said he was going to kill her for it,” she claimed, “tie her to a tree to be sacrificed and pour warm blood from a live goat all over her face.”
+“He said he was going to kill her for it,” she claimed, “tie her to a tree to be sacrificed and pour warm blood from a live goat all over her face.”14

 Carl Drew.
 Satanist.
 Bad man.
 If the stories were to be believed, it would seem that the detectives had their murder suspect.
 However, as they got Karen Marsden talking more, they came to find out that Drew was not the only dangerous individual in her life.
 As it turned out, Robin Murphy, her teenage friend and lover, also had a dark side.
 A very dark side.
 Even before her introduction to the circle of Satanists based out of Bedford Street’s red light scene, the young girl had long been dabbling in the occult.
 She was also described by those around her as being psychologically unstable and prone to violence.
 Far from being an unwilling participant or minor player, the young girl would soon emerge as a – and possibly the – central figure involved in the 'Fall River Cult Murders.'